Command Line Automation

 The Build Options window has a helpful button to Show Command Line that will show the current file's Build Command Line including all variables.
 It is useful to copy this and then modify it as needed.

-You can store variables in delimited files or JSON and pass them in the -vars
+You can store variables in delimited files or JSON and pass them in the -v

 argument.
 This is useful for more complex automation where an external tool may save variables instead of passing them directly to a command line.